Tax Is Not a Four-Letter Word

 A Different Take on Taxes in Canada

-This book is about taxes in Canada: who pays what, and who gets what.
 Taxes connect us to one another, to the common good, and to the future.
-In many respects, then, this is a book about the Canada we want, about citizenship and the common good, and about the role of government.
-The contributors, leading practitioners and scholars on taxation and public policy in Canada, explore how taxes have become a political “no-go zone” and how changes in taxation are changing Canada.
-They challenge the view that “any tax is a bad tax” and provide broad directions for fairer and smarter approaches.
+This is a book about taxes: who pays what and who gets what.
+More than that, it’s about the role of government, about citizenship and our collective well-being, about the Canada we want.
+The contributors, leading Canadian practitioners and scholars, explore how taxes have become a political “no-go zone” and how changes in taxation are changing Canada.
+They challenge the view that any tax is a bad tax and provide broad directions for fairer and smarter approaches.

-This is a book that will be of interest to students of public policy and public aff airs, economics, and political science and to anyone interested in challenging the conventional wisdom that ever-lower taxes and smaller government are the answers to what ails us.
+This is a book that will be of interest to anyone concerned with public policy and public affairs, economics, and political science and to anyone interested in challenging the conventional wisdom that lower taxes and smaller government are the cures to what ails us.

 Jordan Himelfarb is an opinion editor at The Toronto Star.
 Previously he was the editor of The Mark and the Arts and Ideas editor of This Magazine.
 His writing has appeared in many of Canada’s foremost newspapers and magazines.
 He is also co-editor of the music website Said the Gramophone, one of Time Magazine’s top blogs of 2009.